pythonindia/inpycon-blog/content/blog/2024/announcing-happyfox-as-platinum-sponsor.md

 Date: 2024-07-19 15:00
 Category: 2024
 Slug: sponsor-announcement-happyfox
-Summary: We are happy to introduce  **HappyFox** as our fist Platinum sponsor!
+Summary: We are happy to introduce  **HappyFox** as our first Platinum sponsor!

 <!-- PELICAN_END_SUMMARY -->
 <br>